tonivix/simpleinjector.extensions/README.md

       container.Register<IProductRepository, SqlProductRepository>();
       // and the list goes on...

-    RegisterImplementationsFromAssembly is a feature that brings the easiness of automatically registering types for an entire assembly.
+    'RegisterByAttribute' and 'RegisterByConvention' are features that bring the easiness of automatically registering types for an entire assembly.
     Everything is done by reflection.

+Current Container Extensions:
+- RegisterByAttribute

-All classes(implementations) are related to contracts(interfaces) by using the 'DependencyInjection' decorator.
+    All services are registered to implementations by using the 'DependencyInjection' decorator.

     Usage:

     Decorate classes(implementations) with the attribute '[DependencyInjection()]'